Optimization and Problem Solving of Pandora FMS

 Percona optimization

 All tests and validations are performed with Percona Server for MySQL® 8 (recommended option).
-Due to the similarities between Percona Server for MySQL 8 and MySQL® 8 there is a great compatibility between both solutions.
-For the practical purposes of this topic the term MySQL is used, always bearing in mind that the tests are performed on Percona Server for MySQL.
+Due to the similarities between Percona Server for MySQL 8 and MySQL® 8 there is great compatibility between both solutions.
+For the practical purposes of this topic the term MySQL is used, always bearing in mind that tests are performed on Percona Server for MySQL.

 General Advice